-Homeowners’ associations in Texas are notorious for being difficult to work with, especially on large projects.
+Homeowners’ associations in Pennsylvania are notorious for being difficult to work with, especially on large projects.
 Every roofing company has a couple of nightmare stories about trying to work with an HOA, but there are some things you can do to make the process easier.
 We’ve compiled a list of our top HOA roofing tips to ensure your project goes smoothly.

 Presenting the Bid

 Before presenting your roofing project to the HOA, it’s important to prepare correctly.
 Your first step should be to suggest a ‘re-roofing committee’ made up of experts from real estate, construction, and building trade professionals.
 This committee can help defend your proposal and ensure that the HOA understands that the lowest bid isn’t always the best.

 HOAs often try to limit costs as much as possible, including balking at ‘extras’ such as full warranties on any work done.
 A re-roofing committee can bring information and be the voice of reason to convince the HOA that upfront spending now will save significantly more money in the future.

 Having an open dialogue with the HOA is essential.
 Not only should you be talking to the HOA, but also individual residents and the re-roofing committee.
 Keep this dialogue open throughout the roofing process.
 If you are presenting a new type of roofing material to the HOA, be sure to make sure the committee understands the long term benefits.
 Doing so will ensure that everyone is on board and understands what’s going on.

 People get resentful if they feel uncertain.
 Providing everyone with relevant information and keeping lines of communication open helps build up a feeling of trust.
 This trust can be invaluable as the project proceeds.